 Converts all bundled objects to text and obfuscates them.
 Any data that cannot be converted to text is not included in the bundle.
-The following types of information are replaced with a non-reversible hash: file and directory names, IP addresses, host names, user names, passwords, MAC addresses.
+The following types of information are replaced with a non-reversible hash: file and directory names, IP addresses, host names, user names, MAC addresses.

 Saves an aggregated bundle file on the management CNode.

 By default, a separate bundle file is created on each CNode and DNode that is included in the bundle.
 That includes all nodes by default, or you can restrict it to specific nodes in the Advanced section (see step 4).

 The aggregated file is created in addition to the separate bundle files per node.
 It supplies all the information in one larger file.

 Unlike the separate bundle files, an aggregated bundle is not overwritten when a new support bundle is created.